summerhanyuezheng/PropertyManagement/README.md

      * ` python manage.py runserver`
      * then you should see a message saying: `Starting development server at http://127.0.0.1:8000/`
-     * copy the url with method `report` as `http://127.0.0.1:8000/report` and paste into a browser of your choice (if google chrome does not work when you click on `choosefile` button, try to use Safari)
+     * copy the url with method `report` as `http://127.0.0.1:8000/report` and paste into a browser of your choice

 (by now, you should see the web page displaying successfully)

+6. upload the file:
-6. upload the file named `propertySheet` in the cloned folder , click submit, all the table and charts should display with given data
+ * upload the file named `propertySheet` in the cloned folder, click submit, all the table and charts should display with given data
+ - (if google chrome does not work when you click on `choosefile` button, try to use Safari)